 Dear Campus Community,

-As we approach election season and candidates begin campaigning in the area, it is appropriate to remind the campus community about State University policy on the use of campus facilities and other resources for campaign-related purposes.
+As we approach election day and candidates continue to campaign in the area, it is appropriate to remind thecampus community about State University policy on the use of campus facilities and other resources for campaign-related purposes.

 As an academic institution, we recognize and welcome the educational benefits of exposing students to political debate and information, including partisan political speech.
 We have made some of our facilities available to a wide range of outside speakers and expressive activities and, therefore, have legal obligations to open such facilities to political speech, as well.
 In handling requests for permission to use campus facilities, we must be guided by the principle of viewpoint neutrality and evenhanded treatment as to terms and conditions of use (i.e. rental charges, security costs, insurance, etc.).